kmbravo/wikilink-to-markdown/README.md

 ### Introduction
-The WikiLink to Markdown Converter is an Obsidian plugin that allows users to convert WikiLinks to standard Markdown links within their notes.
-This plugin aims to improve compatibility and portability of notes by transforming Obsidian-specific link formats into universally recognized Markdown syntax.
+The WikiLink to Markdown Converter is a plugin for note-taking applications that allows users to convert WikiLinks to standard Markdown links within their notes.
+This plugin aims to improve compatibility and portability of notes by transforming application-specific link formats into universally recognized Markdown syntax.

 ### Features
 - Converts WikiLinks to Markdown links